Dedicatus546/hexo-tag-swiper/README.md

   theme: "your theme"
 ```

-there are many css variable in swiper, for examples: `--swiper-theme-color`, `--swiper-navigation-size` ...
+there are many css variable in swiper, for examples: `--swiper-theme-color`, `--swiper-navigation-size` ... you can find them in the source code of swiper.